 Our Analysis and Test Results

-Accountable for the largest component of the overall score at 40%, our Portability metric carries the most weight for the overall score of each battery.
-We ranked and judged how easy and comfortable it is to carry each on in a pocket, as well as their overall volume and weight to determine the scores, with the Aibocn earning a 5 out of 10 for its average portability.
+Accountable for 40% of the overall score, our Portability metric carries the most weight.
+We ranked and judged how easy and comfortable it is to carry each one in a pocket, as well as their overall volume and weight to determine the scores, with the Aibocn earning average scores for its average portability.

-This portable battery is also about average when it comes to weight, with its 8.54 oz. putting it roughly in the middle of the group.
+This portable battery is also about average when it comes to weight, with its 8.54 ounces putting it roughly in the middle of the group.

 The Aibocn fits quite well in most pockets, fitting slightly better in front pockets than back pockets when sitting down.
-It's fine to walk around with in your pocket, though we did find one slight issue.
-The charging ports are on the side of the power pack, making it difficult to plug a device in and charge it while the Aibocn is in your pocket.
+It's fine to walk around with it in your pocket, though we did find one slight issue.
+The charging ports are on the side of the power pack, making it difficult to plug a device in and charge it while carrying it in your pocket.

-Following our previous metric, our set of capacity tests are the next most important overall, comprising 30% of the total score.
+Our capacity tests are the next most important overall, comprising 30% of the total score.
 We based our scores on how much total electrical energy we could extract from the Aibocn and how well it compared to the rest of the batteries in the group or its advertising claims.
-The Aibocn fell far short compared to the rest of the group, earning a 3 out of 10.
+The Aibocn fell far short compared to the rest of the group.

-For our next round of assessments, which are in charge of 20% of the total score for the Aibocn, we looked at the different features included with each battery pack that make them easier to use and graded their effectiveness.
-The Aibocn gave us a mediocre showing overall, earning it a 5 out of 10 for its results.
-We primarily based this score on the ability to charge multiple devices at once, if there are any integrated charging or recharging features, if there is a built-in flashlight, and what sort of warranty is included with each battery pack.
+For our next round of assessments, which account for 20% of the Aibocn's total score, we looked at the different features included with each battery pack that make them easier to use and graded their effectiveness.
+The Aibocn gave us a mediocre showing overall.
+We primarily based its score on the ability to charge multiple devices at once, if there are any integrated charging or recharging features, if there is a built-in flashlight, and what sort of warranty is included with each battery pack.

 Finally, for our last round of tests and the remaining 10% of the total score, we compared how long it took to recharge each of these battery packs.
 We used a high-quality USB wall charger brick with the included cable for this test, using the LED indicator lights to decide when the battery was completely topped off.
-The Aibocn actually did quite well in this assessment, earning a 7 out of 10.
+The Aibocn actually did quite well in this assessment.

 This USB portable battery took about 240 minutes to completely recharge — one of the faster models of the group.

-Overall, the Aibocn is the best battery you can get for around $10.
-Period.
-It isn't the fastest at charging and we are a little suspect of its claimed capacity and charge rate, it will charge your phone at least once and is inexpensive enough that you can get a few and spread them around, ensuring you won't ever be caught with a dead smartphone battery.
+While far from the best portable charger we tested, it's hard to beat the price of the Aibocn.
+If you're on a super tight budget, it isn't a bad little charger.
+It's not the fastest, and we're a little suspect of its claimed capacity and charge rate, but it will charge a phone at least once and is inexpensive enough that you can get a few and spread them around, ensuring you won't ever be caught with a dead smartphone battery.

 — David Wise and Austin Palmer